-- For gasoline powered vehicles, the OBDII inspection will also include a visual inspection for the presence of the catalytic converter, a pressure test for the gas cap, and a visible smoke inspection.
+- For gasoline powered vehicles, the OBDII inspection will also include a visual inspection for the presence of the catalytic converter and a visible smoke inspection.
 Diesel powered vehicles will only get the OBDII inspection.

 What should I do if my vehicle fails the OBD II inspection?

 Vehicles that fail the initial inspection are eligible for one free retest at the original station within 14 calendar days of the initial inspection.

 Follow this link to learn more about emissions inspection failures, the repair process, and emissions inspection waiver information.